eclipse/buildship/docs/development/Setup.md

 #### Change the target platform

-The target platform selected during the installation can be changed, even if it is a bit hidden.
-Open one of the `tooling-eXXX.target` files and select `Set as Active Target Platform`
+The target platform selected during the installation can be changed.
+To do that, open one of the `tooling-eXXX.target` files and select `Set as Active Target Platform`

 ![Specify new target platform](oomph/install-5.png)